Winners and Losers from Week 11 in College Football

 Now, the Panthers are 5-1 in the ACC despite being 6-4 overall.
 The way they've turned it up is impressive, and they control their destiny with a chance to play Clemson in the conference title game.

-"Everybody talks about 'Oh, you've got a tough schedule.'
+"Everybody talks about, 'Oh, you've got a tough schedule.'
 Everybody in June and July talked about it," Narduzzi told the Pittsburgh Post-Gazette's Craig Meyer.
 "But the reality is that schedule prepared us for where we are today.
 Win or lose, it doesn't matter.
 Our kids were prepared.
 Iron sharpens iron."

 The Panthers had to throw just 11 passes in a 52-22 win.
 That's because Virginia Tech had no answer for Pitt's running backs.
 It was every bit as bad as the past couple of weeks when coordinator Bud Foster's unit failed to even slow Boston College or Georgia Tech.